Reading time: 9 min.

 Other images, however, taken from less flattering angles, show the Prince’s hair was still progressively falling out.

-Prince Harry in 2019
+Prince William in 2019 with his family

 Photos taken only 4 months apart - May (left), respectively September (right) 2019